 Soil is an essential component in the construction and stability of a house that is often overlooked by homeowners and home buyers.
 Since the house is built on soil, structural damage to a house can occur if the soil expands, contracts or slides.

 Throughout the United States, particularly in Texas, California, Virginia and Colorado (though not exclusively in these locations), expansive or reactive clay soils are known to cause adverse effects on residential structures.
 Expansive soil expands and contracts due to changes in the moisture content of the soil, causing structural problems through differential movement of the structure.
 If the moisture content and or soil type differs at various locations under the foundation, localized or non-uniform movement may occur in the structure.
 This isolated movement of sections of the structure can cause damage to the foundation and framing, evidenced by cracking of the slab or foundation, cracking in the exterior or interior wall covering (indicating movement of the framing,) uneven floors and/or misaligned doors and windows.
 This type of movement is usually associated with slab on grade construction that is common in the previously mentioned regions of the country.
 However, this type of movement also occurs in structures with basements and crawlspaces.
-The following image of a moderately reactive soil sample illustrates its effect when moisture is introduced.

 A second effect of expansive soils is additional horizontal pressure applied to foundation walls found in basements and crawlspaces.
 Increased moisture in the soils adjacent to the foundation wall will cause the soils to expand and increase the lateral pressure applied to the foundation wall.
 If the foundation wall does not have sufficient strength, minor cracking, bowing or movement of the wall may occur.
 Serious structural damage to, or failure of, the wall may also occur.